Lefbet/Clientele/README.md

 # Clientele
-Web app that clients along with their orders/offers and their debt.
+Web app that stores clients along with their orders/offers and their debt.